-CF 772/CO 704 Gender Studies
+CF 772/CO 704 Male and Female: Gender Development and Identity Formation 3

 This course is designed to provide an overview of the current discussions regarding gender identity and its development.
-Particular attention will be given to the interaction between society, family, and church in the shaping of gender identity.
-Questions regarding genetic differences will be explored as these differences relate to roles within society.
-(C-L)
+Particular attention will be given to the interaction between environment, society, family, and church in the shaping of gender identity.
+Questions regarding genetic differences will be explored as these differences relate to societal roles.